ArachnidAbby/BCL/contributing.md

 ## Avoid using strings as type annotations

-This can sometimes be unavoidable, but try your best to use it sparingly or for organizational purposes only (Ex: a class is defined much further down, but a type annotation needs to be used.)
+This can sometimes be unavoidable, but try your best to use it sparingly or for organizational purposes only (Ex: a class is defined much further down, but a type annotation needs to be used).
+This is also useful if you are having circular imports.

 ---

 # Code formatting (PEP8 -- modified)

 This repo very loosely follows pep8 formatting.
 Do not worry about the 80 char limit, but do ensure that lines are most readable.

+**Just use Flake8**

 ## avoid one-liners